gofynd/fdk-client-python/documentation/platform/ORDER.md

-Retrieve reasons behind full or partial cancellation of a shipment
+Using action, get reasons behind full or partial cancellation of a shipment

 *Returned Response:*